Hosterra/whmcs-gandi/README.md

 > 💡️️ Gandi Registrar for WHMCS allows you to delegate your DNS handling to Gandi LiveDNS.
 To do so, you have to select "Gandi LiveDNS" in this module settings and have `livedns.gandi.net` as default name servers in WHMCS main domains config.
 Note `livedns.gandi.net` is not an existing host, it's just the easiest way to fill some gaps in the WHMCS APIs.

+## Languages

+To have this module's interface in your own language, you have to copy the content of the right file located in `/resources/lang/` directory and paste it in your main WHMCS language file.

+If you have translated these strings in a not yet supported language, please [share it](CONTRIBUTING.md) :heart:

 ## Uncovered TLDs
 All [TLDs managed by Gandi](https://www.gandi.net/en/domain/tld) are registrable except the following:
 - TLDs reserved for Gandi Corporate Services (see [list](resources/domains/corporateservices.php));